 Biography of Geoffrey Duckworth

 Geoffrey’s personal injury practice has a particular emphasis on catastrophic brain injuries, including infant injuries.
-His personal injury and commercial experience includes automotive collisions, slips and falls, diving accidents, train derailments, oilfield accidents, infectious diseases, pharmacy negligence, negligent design and manufacture, municipal liability, class actions and accidents in an occupiers’ liability context.
+His personal injury and commercial experience includes automotive collisions, sexual abuse claims, slips and falls, diving accidents, train derailments, oilfield accidents, infectious diseases, pharmacy negligence, negligent design and manufacture, municipal liability, class actions and accidents in an occupiers’ liability context.
 Geoffrey also assists in the recovery of life insurance and disability benefits.